StefanCristian/flatpakify/README.md

 - Emerge always builds packages in the local ROOTFS specified in the format of ```./flatpak-build-org.gentoo.packagename.PackageName/rootfs/app/```
 - Currently when building flatpaks, they're going to be built with your CFLAGS, and if ```march=native``` they're not going to be exportable, same case as their dependencies.
 - But, if you want to offer architecture-optimized Flatpaks for only certain CPU architectures, now is your chance!
+- Whenever you change your system's USE flags, you will observe that depending on those USE flags dependencies will change.
+Including for your application.
+Not to worry, though, this is part of the process.
+And those dependencies will already be included into your flatpak automatically.

 ### Further instructions:
 - First thing first: install the freedesktop 24.08 SDK via: